 What is the cost-effectiveness of using Azolla in comparison to other feed sources?

 Unlike other feed sources, Azolla proliferates at a high rate in natural ponds and, if necessary, for large supply, can be grown at a very low cost.
-Azolla can be grown or found in ditches, ponds, and wetlands of warm temperate and tropical regions, therefore it is cost-effective to cultivate and be used as a source of feed as compared to other feed sources.
+Azolla can be grown or found in ditches, ponds, and wetlands of warm temperate and tropical regions.
+Therefore, it is cost-effective to cultivate and be used as a feed source compared to other feed sources.